shubhams821/CS6910-Deep-Learning-Assignment/Assignment-1/README.md

 Shubham Singh MA22C043
 Instructions to train and evaluate the neural network models:
-Install the required libraries in your environment using this command:

 To train a neural network model for image classification on the Fashion-MNIST dataset using categorical cross-entropy loss, import feed_forward_neural_network.py, and use feed_forward_neural_network.Feed_Forward_Neural_Network with any configuration to create the neural network.
 To train a neural network model: